 Introduces principles of Health Information Management (HIM) including technological trends; function, content and structure of health records; regulatory and licensing agency requirements; analyzing data and managing information along with professional, ethical and legal issues specific to HIM.
 Note: A grade of "C" or better is required to pass HLIM classes.
-Placement into ENGL110M and matriculation into HIM degree program or permission of Program Director.
+Prerequisite: Placement into ENGL109M or ENGL110M and matriculation into HIM degree program or permission of Program Director.